chen-bowen/Data_Science_Portfolio/Project 2 - Image Classifier Application/Readme.md

 ### Data

 The data for this project is quite large - in fact, it is so large you cannot upload it onto Github.
-I train training using 102 different types of flowers, where there ~20 images per flower to train on.
+You will be training using 102 different types of flowers, where there ~20 images per flower to train on.
 Then you will use your trained classifier to see if you can predict the type for new images of the flowers.

 --- Cited From Udacity